Kim Janey: Homelessness

 In late March, Janey's administration temporarily shut down the city's "comfort station" in the Mass and Cass area (also known as the "Methadone Mile"), which is the location of a large homeless population.
 The comfort station provided services such as bathrooms to the homeless.
 It reopened with changes in May, but was permanently shut in July, with Janey's office citing safety concerns.

 In May, Janey stated that the city was "reviewing" the possible use of ferries to bring people to Long Island, where facilities could be used to provide services to the homeless (such facilities had been closed on the island since the 2014 closure of the bridge to it).
-By the end of September, Janey ruled this out as a viable option.
+By the end of September, she ruled this out as a viable option.

 In September, Janey announced plans to house homeless people from the Mass and Cass area at a hotel in Revere, Massachusetts.
 However, Revere mayor Brian M. Arrigo spoke in strong opposition to that idea.
 However, Janey had stood by the plan.

 On October 19, Janey declared homelessness and addiction a public health crisis.
-Janey also announced that she planned to remove tents from the Mass and Cass area, and relocate people into homeless shelters and treatment centers.
-Janey signed an executive order creating a "central coordinating team" of local and state officials to outline shelter and addiction treatments available in the region for those needing them.
+She also announced that she planned to remove tents from the Mass and Cass area, and relocate people into homeless shelters and treatment centers.
+She signed an executive order creating a "central coordinating team" of local and state officials to outline shelter and addiction treatments available in the region for those needing them.
 Her executive order also included the step of removing tents from Mass and Cass.
 The city soon after required homeless people to quickly vacate the area.
-Some advocates have protested Janey's plan to clear the area's tent city.
-Janey has justified it by citing the lack of hygienic facilities in tents, the sexual assaults and crime in the area, and the four or five overdoses that are reversed each day in the area.
+Some advocates have protested her plan to clear the area's tent city.
+She justified it by citing the lack of hygienic facilities in tents, the sexual assaults and crime in the area, and the four or five overdoses that are reversed each day in the area.
 Opponents have argued that the dismantling of the tents and other makeshift structures, forcibly if necessary, effectively amounts to a criminalization of homelessness and addiction.

 Environment

-In April, Janey appointed Mariama White-Hammond the city's environmental chief.
+In April, Janey appointed Mariama White-Hammond as the city's environmental chief.

-In late August, Janey announced that she would be moving to withdraw the Downtown Waterfront District Municipal Harbor Plan zoning plan, which had been years in the works.
+In late August, Janey announced that she would be moving to withdraw the Downtown Waterfront District Municipal Harbor Plan zoning plan.
+The plan had been previously approved in 2017.
 She cited concerns regarding equity and climate resiliency.
-However, weeks later, Governor Charlie Baker claimed that state officials would reject Janey's withdrawal, unless the city submits a replacement plan.
+However, weeks later, Governor Charlie Baker threatened that state officials would reject Janey's withdrawal, unless the city submitted a replacement plan.

-On October 5, Janey signed into law an ordinance requiring buildings in the city that are larger than 20,000 square feet to reach net-zero carbon emissions by the year 2050, and setting emissions reporting requirements for such buildings.
+On October 5, Janey signed into law the Building Emissions Reduction and Disclosure Ordinance (BERDO), an ordinance requiring buildings in the city that are larger than 20,000 square feet to reach net-zero carbon emissions by the year 2050, and setting emissions reporting requirements for such buildings.

-During Janey's mayoralty, the city began to explore the possibility of creating the "Boston Green Ribbon Commission", a "climate bank" through the Boston Green Ribbon Commission public-private partnership.
+During Janey's mayoralty, the city began to explore the possibility of creating a climate bank through the Boston Green Ribbon Commission public-private partnership.
 This would be funded through a grant from the Bank of America Corporation, which is a member of the Boston Green Ribbon Commission.